KRLGroup/Clustered-Compositional-Explanations/README.md

-Official repository of the paper "**Towards a fuller understanding of neurons with Clustered Compositional Explanations**. *Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.* NeurIPS 2023"
+Official repository of the paper "**Towards a fuller understanding of neurons with Clustered Compositional Explanations**. *Biagio La Rosa, Leilani Gilpin, and Roberto Capobianco.* NeurIPS 2023" (<a href="https://arxiv.org/abs/2310.18443">LINK</a>)

 The repository contains the PyTorch code to replicate paper results and a guide to use Clustered Compositional Explanations in your own projects.